 Next month, the state of Ohio will mint a new resident, but the bloodline will be familiar.
 Marcia Perry is moving from her longtime northside Richmond digs to Oxford, Ohio.
-While she is a native of Miami and spent the bulk of her childhood in Macon, Marcia is the daughter of a Kemper – her mother’s family, prominent in Cincinnati where streets and buildings share the name.
-One ancestor was a Presbyterian circuit rider and his log cabin continues to stand in a city park.
+While she is a native of Miami and spent the bulk of her childhood in Macon, Marcia is the daughter of a Kemper - her mother's family name.
+One ancestor was a Presbyterian circuit rider and his long cabin continues to stand in a city park.

 Many of us know Marcia through her photographs of life at GPPC, in which she so often seems to capture a moment of grace and light or perhaps the soul of an event.
 Her mother owned a camera, piquing Marcia’s interest at an early age.
 By the time she was a teenager, she had a camera of her own and experimented taking shots through a magnifying glass.
 She took pictures through college – but no photography courses until much later.
 Marcia developed a technique she calls “transfer pictures”, in which she Xeroxes a color photo and transfers it to acid-free paper.
 Her work has won prizes and exhibited in several states.
 She says taking a picture is a form of prayer.

 Marcia spent many years as a student!
 In her undergraduate time at Georgia State, she made friends with the director of the campus YWCA, a woman named Izzy Rogers.
 That they remained lifelong friends was perhaps fortuitous for GPPC, as Izzy was the only person Marcia knew in Richmond prior to moving here.
 In the meantime, she attended Drew Seminary for a year and thought hard about a missionary career.
 Ultimately, she leaned back toward academics, receiving an advanced degree in Math Education from Florida State and her doctorate in Statistics, Measurement, and Evaluation from U of Georgia.